Is Bankruptcy the Answer?

 - Debt incurred through the willful and malicious conduct of the debtor

-- Debt owed to a former spouse under a divorce decree (regardless of whether the debt is support or property division), except in a case under Chapter 13, a property division obligation may be discharged
+- Debt owed for child support or to a former spouse under a divorce decree (regardless of whether the debt is support or property division), except in a case under Chapter 13, a property division obligation may be discharged

 - A fine, penalty or forfeiture owed to a government unit